mlanser/f451-comms/docs/conventions.rst

 Other notes
 ===========

-Again, I try to be very consistent and my code should (hopefully) be easy to follow.
+Again, I try to be very consistent, and my code should (hopefully) be easy to follow.
 I also try to document a lot of stuff, both with in-code comments and actual project documentation.
 Why?
-Because I have the memory of a goldfish [1]_ and I forget after week or so why I did whatever I did.
+Because I have the memory of a goldfish [1]_ and I forget why I did whatever I did after a week or so.

-Please note, though, that I am a one-man-band and there are bound to be mistakes, and, quite likely, a bug or two (or more) in my code and documentation.
-I am `dog-fooding <https://en.wikipedia.org/wiki/Eating_your_own_dog_food>`__ my packages and libraries as I use them in my various projects.
-And, of course, I try to fix bugs and correct mistakes as I find them.
+Now, I am a one-person band, and there are bound to be mistakes and, quite likely, a bug or two (or more) in my code and documentation.
+However, I am `dogfooding <https://en.wikipedia.org/wiki/Eating_your_own_dog_food>`__ my packages and libraries as I use them in my various projects, and I try to fix bugs and correct mistakes as I find them.

-Now, if you find a problem, please feel free to log an issue.
+And, as always, if you find a problem, please feel free to log an issue.
 Or, better yet, maybe you can help fix the issue and submit a PR 🤓

 ..
 [1] Turns out goldfish may have better memory than me: `Do goldfish really have a 3-second memory? <https://www.livescience.com/goldfish-memory.html>`__